tcoates3/dqm4hep-doc/docs/user-manual/core-tools.md

 int main() {

-  // Our main objects
+  // our main objects
   Sender sender;
   Receiver receiver;

   // connect the sender signal to the logData() method of the Receiver class sender.onSend().connect( &receiver, &Receiver::logData );
+  // connect the sender signal to the global print() function sender.onSend().connect( &print );

-  // send data will call signal.process() and notify the receiver sender.sendRandom();
+  // send data will call signal.emit() and notify the receiver and the global function sender.sendRandom();
   sender.send( "Punk is not dead !" );